xiaoli-dong/bioinfo_notebook/systemadmin/setup_rstudio_server.md

-# How to install and configure R and Rstudio server on RHEL 8 Linux System
+# How to install and configure R+Rstudio server on RHEL 8 Linux System

 ## Install R from source code